sagifogel/Proptics/docs/src/main/mdoc/data-types/exchange.md

 `Exchange[A, B, S, T]` is a data type shaped like a `Profunctor`, which characterizes the construction of an <a href="/Proptics/docs/optics/iso" target="_blank">Iso</a> and <a href="/Proptics/docs/an-optics/an-iso" target="_blank">AnIso</a>.
 `Iso_[S, T, A, B]` and `AnIso_[S, T, A, B]` both take two conversion functions as arguments,<br/> `view: S => A` which produces an `A` given an `S`, and `review: B => T` which produces a `T` given a `B`.</br>
-`Exchange` also takes these two function, thus making it a data type that embeds the way to construct an `Iso` or `AnIso`.
+`Exchange[A, B, S, T]` also takes these two function, thus making it a data type that embeds the way to construct an `Iso` or `AnIso`.

 ```scala
 case class Exchange[A, B, S, T](view: S => A, review: B => T)